 What Happens Immediately After a Domestic Violence Arrest?

 If a family member or significant other reports you for domestic violence, there is a high chance that you will be arrested as a result.
-Domestic violence charges are taken seriously, and even an accusation with no solid evidence can still be grounds for arrest.
-Our team at Hager & Schwartz, P.A. is here to explain what happens in the immediate aftermath of a domestic violence arrest.
+Domestic violence charges in Florida are taken seriously, and even an accusation with no solid evidence can still be grounds for arrest.
+Our Daytona Beach domestic violence lawyers at Hager & Schwartz, P.A. is here to explain what happens in the immediate aftermath of a domestic violence arrest in Florida.

 Possible Release from Custody